Christochi/Vault-AWS-Credential-Generator/README.md

    export VAULT_TOKEN='<Root Token>'
    ~~~

-- set up the dev server: `vault server -dev`
+- set up the dev server. run this command on the cli: `vault server -dev`
-- export these vars in the CLI taken from the output response of `vault server -dev` cmd:
+- export these vars in another terminal taken from the output response of `vault server -dev` cmd:
    - `export VAULT_ADDR` as environment variable
    - `export VAULT_TOKEN` as environment variable